TykTechnologies/tyk-docs-hugo/tyk-docs/content/frequently-asked-questions/faq.md

-If you are a prospective customer seeking technical advice relating to a Tyk product then please reach out and [contact us](https://tyk.io/contact/) to arrange a consultation with one of expert engineers.
+If you are a prospective customer seeking technical advice relating to a Tyk product then please reach out and [contact us](https://tyk.io/contact/) to arrange a consultation with one of our expert engineers.

 ### Community